Xiast-sw/HomePrice-AI/README.md

 ## Artificial Intelligence Model
 The Multiple Linear Regression model is used in this project.
 This model analyzes the impact of independent variables on a target variable.

-## Kullanım
+## Usage
-Veri setini yükleyin.<br>
+- Load the dataset
-Jupyter Notebook'u çalıştırarak modeli eğitin.<br>
+- Run the Jupyter Notebook to train the model
-Modeli kullanarak yeni evlerin fiyatlarını tahmin edin.
+- Use the model to predict the prices of new houses

-## Katkıda Bulunanlar
+## Contributors
  ***Adil Buğra AYTAR***

-## Lisans
+## License
-Bu proje MIT Lisansı ile lisanslanmıştır.
+This project is licensed under the MIT License.